-In use since 2004, podcasts are one of the most innovative media services, and we love them because they give us the freedom to choose what we want to listen to, when, and where.
-Podcast statistics are showing a bright future for this type of media, regardless of their content.
+For over 16 years, podcasts are one of the most innovative media services, and we love them because they give us the freedom to choose what we want to listen to, when, and where.
+Today, in 2021, podcast statistics are showing a bright future for this type of media, regardless of their content.

 If you are trying to develop a podcast and wondering what your chances of success are, who is most likely to listen to it, and what themes are the most popular, you are in the right place.
 The essentials of who, what, when, and where of podcast impact is contained in these stats, so keep reading to find out everything.

 - Podcasts were the 7th most used media service in 2019.

 - There are over 850,000 active podcasts worldwide.

 - More people are using their iPhones to listen to a podcast.

 - 17% of US podcast users spent 10 hours or more on podcasts.